 2. You want to dabble in entrepreneurial things related to writing/publishing.

 3. You are a writer at heart and want to connect with an audience.

-4. You want to run an academic blog which showcases your writing and research skills to a potential recruiter.
+4. You want to run an academic blog which showcases your writing and research skills.

 ABOUT THE TEACHER/COACH

 Tanuj Kalia, Lawctopus’ CEO and Publishing Editor, takes this course.

 Tanuj starting his blogging journey with Legal Poet, his blogavatar which won Legally India’s “Best Blogger in India” award in 2010.
 Tanuj then founded Lawctopus (this website) which presently gets 2,50,000 unique visitors and over 25 lakh page-views a month.